Wahoo (board game): How to play

-Winning: The game is won when the first person has all his marbles safely Home.
-You must roll the exact number of spaces to move your marbles into Home.
+Winning: The game is won when the first person has all their marbles safely Home.
+They must roll the exact number of spaces to move their marbles into Home.
 If the correct number is not rolled, then the player cannot move, and it is the next player's turn.
 The game may be continued to see who gets second place, and so on.

 With 4 or 6 players: When 4 or 6 people are playing, there are two methods of play.
 One is partners.
 When playing partners, players opposite each other are partners.
-You are not allowed to "take out" your partner by landing on his marble, and you cannot pass your partner!
-When one partner gets all his marbles "home," he then uses his turn(s) to help his partner get his marbles home.
-The partners assist each other ONLY when one partner is finished.
+A player are not allowed to "take out" their partner by landing on their partner's marble, and they cannot pass their partner.
+When one partner gets all their marbles "home", they then use their turn(s) to help their partner get their marbles home.
+The partners assist each other only when one partner is finished.
 The first pair to get all their marbles "home" wins (regular rules apply).
-The other method is every man for himself, or "cut-throat."
+The other method is every man for himself, or "cut-throat".
 When playing cut-throat, there are no partners.

-Local Variants
+Local variants

 In Nova Scotia, a variant of Wahoo exists played with cards instead of dice and using exclusively a six-sided board.
 By substituting cards for dice, the game becomes much more complex.
-Although it is possible to play with 2-6 players with a six-sided board, the game is commonly played with all six players playing in teams of three.
+Although it is possible to play with 2–6 players with a six-sided board, the game is commonly played with all six players playing in teams of three.